antarctica/pristine-barc/README.template.md

 Unless stated otherwise, all documentation is licensed under the Open Government License - version 3.
 All code is licensed under the MIT license.

-Copies of these licenses are included within this project.
+Copies of these licenses are included within this role.